 The New York State Department of Health is scaling back usage of Managed Long Term Care plans that does not include Medicare services.
 The Department of Health will be expanding Medicaid Advantage Plus and PACE.

 The New York State Department of Health will be setting a cap on enrollment by individual managed long term care plans, to limit the rapid growth of certain plans, as a result of aggressive marketing by the plan and its contractors.
 The penalty for exceeding the cap will be withholding of up to three (3%) percent of the premium.

 Managed Long Term Care plans will assess consumers once a year rather than every six (6) months unless there is a need for an additional assessment.
 (The relevant section of the Health Budget Law is at the bottom of page 273).

 Prior Keane & Beane Covid-19 Legal Alerts

 Keane & Beane, P.C. has prepared several Legal Alerts concerning the Federal and State response to COVID-19 and the impacts on employers and local governments.

 Consult Counsel Regarding Specific Questions

 Given the fluidity of this rapidly developing situation, we encourage you to reach out to a member of the Keane & Beane Trust and Estates Practice Group with questions regarding specific situations.
 We note that there are legislative developments in Congress and New York which impact each of these questions, which we are closely monitoring.
 Because of the frequent developments, you should consult counsel regarding specific questions.
-As always, if you have any questions on trust and estates issues or need immediate assistance, please email Steven A. Schurkman, David Glasser, Patrick J. O’Sullivan, Christopher J. Aventuro, Jeffrey A. Cohen, or Zachary Oliva White Plains based Trust and Estates counsel at Keane & Beane, P.C.
+As always, if you have any questions on trust and estates issues or need immediate assistance, please email Steven A. Schurkman, David Glasser, Patrick J. O’Sullivan, Christopher J. Aventuro, Jeffrey A. Cohen or any of our attorneys in the Trust and Estates law practice.